 It’s a strange feeling, to say the least.

-If you’re a person with reduced mobility, I recommend checking with the bus company to see how they can accommodate you.
+If you’re a person with limited mobility, I recommend checking with the bus company to see how they can accommodate you.
 Oftentimes, they can arrange a seat in the front row.

 8. Tourist bus routes